Popular Actor Dies Peacefully at 95

 Haze’s portrayal of Seymour, the underdog florist assistant in Roger Corman’s 1960 cult film, made him a revered figure in the B-movie genre.
 “The Little Shop of Horrors” features Seymour’s discovery of an unusual plant with a craving for human blood.
 The film’s popularity led to an off-Broadway musical in 1982 and a subsequent film adaptation in 1986, starring Rick Moranis.

 Apart from acting, Haze also contributed behind the camera.
-He penned the screenplay for the 1962 science fiction comedy “Invasion of the Star Creatures” and was a production manager on several of Corman’s projects.
+He penned the screenplay for the 1962 science fiction comedy “Invasion of the Star Creatures” and worked as a production manager on several of Corman’s projects.
 Later in his career, he shifted to commercial production, developing advertisements for well-known brands such as United Airlines and Kool-Aid.

-The legacy of Haze’s work continues to resonate in the world of cult cinema and B-movie history, influencing fans and adaptations even decades after its initial release.
+The legacy of Haze’s work continues to resonate in the world of cult cinema and B-movie history, influencing fans and adaptations even decades later. after its initial release.

 ━ latest articles